sonyaenc/FLAproject/README.md

 The project demonstrates the ability to define and implement a tokenizer capable of identifying valid tokens in a given input string or file, based on a simple grammar and regular expressions.

+*keep in mind: the comments describing various parts of the code are written in italian.
+For now, at least I won't change them*

 ## Features
 - identifies keywords, identifiers, numbers, operators and punctuation
 - written in Java